colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 ## Deceptive Patterns

-Doug Collins, in one of his great videos on UX deceptive patterns below, talks about some of the ways deceptive patterns work.
-The examples I used use reading patterns.
+In this video, The User Story gives you information on UX deceptive patterns below, talks about some of the ways deceptive patterns work.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/wo3OPM6jmOM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title=""></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lri1pn2_mnY?si=TCiojvo0c4Nh61vW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The &ldquo;Google Chrome Download&rdquo; uses trust and perceived value.
 Trust that you need to download Chrome.
 The perceived value that Chrome is the right browser for you to use.
 It’s almost as if Piriform is saying, &ldquo;Piriform uses Google Chrome and since you use our software, you should use what we use!&rdquo;